Updating Horizontal Tidebound

 CHAPTER ONE - GEHENNA

 Jace Parker gazed down at Earth from the pilot seat of his Paladin-class spaceship, the Storm Spike.
-Other words--alien words--with sibilant syllables echoed in his mind.
+Other words–alien words–with sibilant syllables echoed in his mind.
 These other words were those of the ship’s creators, the Altaeth or as they were also called, the Precursors, which described the true class and name of the vessel, words very different than his own, and almost impossible for human vocal chords to reproduce.

 The ship’s artificial intelligence, or AI, whispered these exotic words to him, reminding him that though the Storm Spike felt like it had been created for him alone, humans had not built this vessel or created any of its technology.
-It was almost as if the AI wanted him to remember the Altaeth and honor them, even as it accepted its new name and pilot without other complaint.
+It was almost as if the AI wanted him to remember the Altaeth and honor them, even as it accepted its new name and pilot without any other complaint.
 But not even the universal translator could turn that ancient alien tongue into English or any of the other hundreds of thousands of known languages.

-The Altaeth were long dead--or perhaps, as some thought, they had simply stepped away from this part of the universe--and had left their cities, ships and other technology behind like scattered children’s toys on a playroom rug for others to find.
+The Altaeth were long dead–or perhaps, as some thought, they had simply stepped away from this part of the universe–and had left their cities, ships and other technology behind like scattered children’s toys on a playroom rug for others to find.
+But they had also left their enemy here.
+An enemy that only their technology could defeat.
+But few remained who could use that technology to its fullest extent.

 “All appears quiet, Gehenna,” Jace said to the ship’s AI.